 Another opera I saw in Hannover was The Bartered Bride (in German Die verkaufte Braut) by Bedřich Smetana (1824-1884).
 This was a conventional, light-hearted production — nothing unusual, but fun.

 Smetana’s most popular work is no doubt his symphonic poem Vlatava (The Moldau), which is often played in concerts and supposedly also in the planes of Czech Airlines after each landing.
 (Perhaps someone who has flown with Czech Airlines can confirm this?)
 Smetana also wrote eight operas, all of which are still performed occasionally in the Czech Republic.
-The Bartered Bride is the only opera of his that I have seen so far (in Hannover, Bad Orb, Leipzig and Frankfurt), but Frankfurt has scheduled a new production of Smetena’s Dalibor for February 2019.
+I have seen The Bartered Bride several times (in Hannover, Bad Orb, Leipzig and Frankfurt).
+Another Smetena opera, Dalibor, was staged in Frankfurt in 2019, but was not terribly convincing.

 The first opera I saw in Hannover was Rigoletto, by Giuseppe Verdi (1813-1901).
 I don’t remember much about the production, which was in 1993, but looking at the cast list I see that the role of Gilda, Rigoletto’s daughter, was sung by Kirsten Blanck, whom I had never heard of at the time.
 (I later met her when she sang the Queen of the Night in Frankfurt, in Mozart’s Magic Flute.)